 #3: Use Characters to Tell Stories

 Everyone loves a good story.
 In today’s times, where consumers are inundated with sales messaging from everywhere, it’s especially true.
-If you only give your consumers and audience a sales pitch, they’ll turn you off faster than they’d click out of website they shouldn’t be browsing at work.
+If you only give your consumers and audience a sales pitch, they’ll turn you off faster than they’d click out of a website they shouldn’t be browsing at work.
 This makes it more difficult for you to market your services or products, but not impossible.
 Consumers are looking for a conversation, not a sales pitch.
 So, focus on telling a story about your product.
 You can accomplish this by using a character design to tell a story.

 You can either illustrate a character or use a real-life person to serve as a character for your services or products.
 In addition to changing the narrative from a sales pitch to a conversation, using a character to tell your story is a great way to enhance your brand’s identification.
 Think of popular brands, many of them have recognizable characters.
-Consider Ronald McDonald, Tony the Tiger or even the Verizon rep. These characters help consumers identify with and remember a brand.
+Consider Ronald McDonald, Tony the Tiger, or even the Verizon rep. These characters help consumers identify with and remember a brand.

 #4: Background Images Are King

-As you’ve probably picked up on, imaging is a huge trend for 2019.
+As you’ve probably picked up on, imaging is a huge trend.
 Adding a full-screen background image on your page that’s 1) appropriate and relevant and 2) emotion-triggering will intrigue consumers and encourage them to stay on your page for longer.
 Now, images can be stock photos, but if you go that route, make sure it’s a modern stock photo that relates to your services or products.
 Don’t pick a generic picture of a couple smiling if you're trying to sell construction services.
 Going back to the second trend in this blog, it might be more impactful to feature a unique mascot or digital illustration to pique a consumer’s interest.

 #5: Color is Making a Comeback

 You may be wondering why you need even to consider implementing these hot trends into your app.
 As previously alluded to, the consumer is changing.
 They’re more conscious of brand design, and they want their experience to be as comfortable as possible.
-Sometimes, this means that even if you have the superior app, product or service, if they can't find it within mere minutes, they're going to kick you to the curb and find an inferior app, product or service that give them what they want quickly.
+Sometimes, this means that even if you have the superior app, product or service, if they can't find it within mere minutes, they're going to kick you to the curb and find an inferior app, product, or service that gives them what they want quickly.

-If you don’t want to be cast aside, it’s imperative that your business evaluates these top trends for mobile design in 2019 and implements the ones that make the most sense for you.
+If you don’t want to be cast aside, it’s imperative that your business evaluates these top trends for mobile design and implements the ones that make the most sense for you.
 Choosing even just two of these top trends to focus on this year will help keep your app relevant and refreshed enough to stay on track with the other apps in your industry.